alphagov/prometheus-aws-configuration-beta/README.md

       --bucket ${TERRAFORM_BUCKET} \
       --versioning-configuration Status=Enabled

-Now you have a bucketname you will create the configurarion for your stack.
+Now you have a bucket name you will create the configurarion for your stack.
 Inside the `environments` directory you will find a pair of files for each stack, a `.backend` and a `.tfvars`.
 Make a copy of an existing pair and change the values to suit your new name.
 The `bucket` and `remote_state_bucket` settings in these files must match the bucket you created above.

+You should also ensure that the AWS account you are creating your environment in has an SSH key pair set up called `ecs-monitoring-ssh-test`.
+You should do this manually using the AWS web console.
+You will need to download the private key for this key pair when you create it if you wish to SSH in to the ECS node.

 ### Creating your environment